nekhvoya/teamcity-test/README.md

 * admin user is logged in
 * project with build configuration and build step is configured, VCS is configured
-* there is project in github with code producing relevant files (e.g., a building jar)
+* there is project in Github with code producing relevant files (e.g., a building jar)

 | Step                                                | Expected result                                                 |
 |-----------------------------------------------------|-----------------------------------------------------------------|